 1. Tolstykh M.L., Naumov V.B., Gavrilenko M.G., Ozerov A.Yu., Kononkova N.N.
 (2012) Chemical composition, volatile components, and trace elements in the melts of the Gorely volcanic center, southern Kamchatka: Evidence from inclusions in minerals.
 Geochemistry International, vol. 50, No 6, p.
 522-550.
 DOI: 10.1134/S0016702912060079

 I am a classically trained igneous petrologist currently working for Institut des Sciences de la Terre (ISTerre), Université Grenoble Alpes in Grenoble, France.
-I use chemical composition of magmatic rocks and its minerals to understand: 1) magma generation at depth, 2) magma evolution during its ascent through the Earth’s crust 3) magma eruption (volcanic activity) to the Earth’s surface.
+I use the chemical composition of magmatic rocks and their minerals to understand: 1) magma generation at depth, 2) magma evolution during its ascent through the Earth’s crust 3) magma eruption (volcanic activity) to the Earth’s surface.

 I have done field-work on such volcanoes as Tolbachik, Klyuchevskoy, Bezymyanny, Shiveluch, Gorely, Mutnovsky, Karymsky in Kamchatka, Russia; Mount Shasta, California; Mount St. Helens, Washington; and Etna in Sicily, Italy.
-I have done analytical work at the Vernadsky Institute of Geochemistry and Analytical Chemistry (Moscow, Russia), University of Alaska Fairbanks, University of Tasmania (Hobart, Australia), Rutgers University (New Brunswick, New Jersey).
-I have done experimental work at Washington University in St. Louis (Missouri), the Vernadsky Institute of Geochemistry and Analytical Chemistry (Moscow, Russia).
+I have done analytical work at the Vernadsky Institute of Geochemistry and Analytical Chemistry (Moscow, Russia), the University of Alaska Fairbanks, the University of Tasmania (Hobart, Australia), and Rutgers University (New Brunswick, New Jersey).
+I have done experimental work at Washington University in St. Louis (Missouri), and the Vernadsky Institute of Geochemistry and Analytical Chemistry (Moscow, Russia).